izuzak/github_labeler/README.md

 [ "izuzak/labels1", "izuzak/labels2" ]
 ```

 You can get such a list from [GitHub API](https://developer.github.com/v3/) endpoints which return a list of repositories, for example [this](https://developer.github.com/v3/repos/#list-organization-repositories): https://api.github.com/orgs/github/repos.
-The response will include a bunch of other fields, but those are ignored and only `full_name` is used by `github-labeler`.
+The response will include a bunch of other fields, but those are ignored and only `full_name` is used by `github_labeler`.

 #### Add a list of labels to a repository

 Export the list of labels from one repository or construct the file manually:

 ```
-github-labeler export -r izuzak/labels1 > labels.json
+github_labeler export -r izuzak/labels1 > labels.json
 ```

 Make changes to the list of labels in `labels.json`, and then add them to a repository:

 ```
-github-labeler add -l labels.json -r izuzak/labels2
+github_labeler add -l labels.json -r izuzak/labels2
 ```

 #### Update labels